 History of Spindrift

-Spindrift is Shoreline Community College's student-run — and award-winning — Art and Literary journal.
-It has a rich history of publishing outstanding student, local and regional art and literature since 1966.
-Each year, hundreds of student artists and writers submit their work for the chance to be published.
+Spindrift is Shoreline Community College's award winning, student-run Art and Literary journal.
+It has a rich history of publishing outstanding student, local, and regional art and literature since 1966.
+Each year, hundreds of student artists, and writers submit their work for the chance to be published.
 The journal is designed and produced by a student team with help from select faculty advisors.

 For the student team behind Spindrift, the rewards are many.
-For example, they get real-world print production experience, the opportunity to work with a wide range of artists and writers as well as a chance to collaborate across campus departments.
+For example, they get real-world print production experience, the opportunity to work with a wide range of artists and writers, as well as a chance to collaborate across campus departments.
 We're happy to report that many students who've worked on Spindrift are now working for some amazing companies such as the Seattle Times.

-If you would like to submit your art or literary work to Spindrift, please visit the Submissions page for guidelines or email: email@example.com.
+If you would like to submit your art or literary work to Spindrift, please visit the Submissions page for guidelines or email email@example.com.
 Thank you!